FreaxMATE/FreaxMATE.github.io/content/physics/adiabatic-compression/index.md

 date: 2023-02-02
 description: "How to derive the formulas of an adiabatic compression."
 summary: "How to derive the formulas of an adiabatic compression."
-tags: ["Adiabaic Process", "Ideal Gas law", "Thermodynamics", "First law of Thermodynamics", "Adiabatic", "Heat", "Inner Energy", "Work"]
+tags: ["Adiabatic Process", "Ideal Gas law", "Thermodynamics", "First law of Thermodynamics", "Adiabatic", "Heat", "Inner Energy", "Work"]
 coverCaption: "Photo by [Garett Mizunaka](https://unsplash.com/@garett3) on [Unsplash](https://unsplash.com/)"
 showAuthor: True